 CodeIgniter will merge with EllisLabs’ ExpressionEngine.
 ExpressionEngine is being rebuilt at the moment in order to accommodate CodeIgniter and be used in its framework.
 What this means is all helpers, libraries and other things you develop for CodeIgniter can be used with ExpressionEngine as well.
 Anything that ExpressionEngine needs in order to operate, stands as the benefits of CodeIgniter.
 This spells out a better way to program modular applications, improved parser classes, and more.

 In summary, CodeIgniter is a very popular PHP framework that can allow you to boost and enhance your websites functionally.
-Hiring a developer from CodeClouds, whether be it full time or just part time, can be the best option to progress with your developing business.
+Hire Developers from CodeClouds, whether be it full time or just part time, can be the best option to progress with your developing business.